 The Fund is exposed to daily cash redemptions of units.
-Due to the nature of a unit trust, it is unlikely that a significant number of unit holders would exit at the same time.
+Due to the nature of a collective investment scheme, it is unlikely that a significant number of unit holders would exit at the same time.
 However to control liquidity risk, it primarily holds investments that are traded in an active market and can be readily disposed.